Sports InjuriesFeet Can Pay When You Play

 Certain high-impact sports, downhill skiing, rock climbing, and other activities that subject the feet to repeated trauma can lead to this condition.
 A Morton’s neuroma often creates burning, tingling, numbness, or physical sensations in the toes that shouldn’t exist (like feeling as though you are standing on a pebble when there is nothing there).

-Sports Injury Treatment in Spring Valley and Midwood Brooklyn, NY
+Sports Injury Treatment in Spring Valley, NY

 There are clearly many types of sports injuries that can happen while staying active, but the good news is that most cases are effectively treated through the use of conservative treatment.
 Of course, we are ready to assist by providing surgical procedures when necessary as well.